 Cooling of the gas in the Milky Way galaxy (the so-called interstellar medium or ISM) is controlled by abundant heavy elements, such as carbon, oxygen, or nitrogen, which were produced in the interiors of stars.
 However, before the first stars formed there were no such heavy elements around and the gas was able to cool only through radiative transitions of atomic and molecular hydrogen.
 Figure 5.1 illustrates the cooling rate of the primordial gas as a function of its temperature.
-Below a temperature of $\sim 10^4 \rm K$ , atomic transitions are not effective because collisions among the atoms do not carry sufficient energy to excite the atoms and cause them to emit radiation through the decay of the excited states.
-Since the first gas clouds around the Jeans mass had a virial temperature well below $10^4 \rm K$ , cooling and fragmentation of the gas had to rely on an alternative coolant with sufficiently low energy levels and a correspondingly low excitation temperature, namely molecular hydrogen, $H_2$ .
-Hydrogen molecules could have formed through a rare chemical reaction involving the negative hydrogen (H $^-$ ) ion in which free electrons (e $^-$ ) act as catalysts.
-After cosmological recombination, the $H_2$ abundance was negligible.
-However, inside the first gas clouds, there was a sufficient abundance of free electrons to catalyze $H_2$ and cool the gas to temperatures as low as hundreds of degrees K (similar to the temperature range presently on Earth).
+Below a temperature of $\sim 10^4$ K, atomic transitions are not effective because collisions among the atoms do not carry sufficient energy to excite the atoms and cause them to emit radiation through the decay of the excited states.
+Since the first gas clouds had a virial temperature well below $10^4$ K, cooling and fragmentation of the gas had to rely on an alternative coolant with sufficiently low energy levels and a correspondingly low excitation temperature, namely molecular hydrogen, H2.
+Hydrogen molecules could have formed through a rare chemical reaction involving the negative hydrogen $(H^{-})$ ion in which free electrons $(e^{-})$ act as catalysts.
+After cosmological recombination, the H2 abundance was negligible.
+However, inside the first gas clouds, there was a sufficient abundance of free electrons to catalyze H2 and cool the gas to temperatures as low as hundreds of degrees K (similar to the temperature range presently on Earth).
 In this chapter, we will focus on how this cooling takes place and the properties of the stars that form out of primordial gas.

-However, this is far from the entire story, because once the first stars form the initial conditions for other stars become more complex.
+However, this is far from the entire story, because once the first stars form the initial conditions for other stars immediately become more complex.
 The feedback processes that set these conditions will be the main subject of the next chapter.
-In particular, the hydrogen molecule is fragile and can easily be broken by UV photons (with energies in the range of 11.26-13.6 eV), to which the cosmic gas is transparent even before it is ionized.
-The first population of stars was therefore suicidal.
-As soon as the very early stars formed and produced a background of UV light, this background light dissociated molecular hydrogen and suppressed the prospects for the formation of similar stars inside distant halos with low virial temperatures $T{\rm vir}$ .
-However, illumination by X-rays could produce free electrons that would catalyse the formation of additional molecular hydrogen.
+In particular, the hydrogen molecule is fragile and can easily be broken by UV photons (with energies in the range of 11.26-13.6 eV),